Arsenal21/paypal-for-digital-goods/paypal-for-digital-goods/readme.txt

 == Description ==

+Please use the new [WP Express Checkout plugin](https://wordpress.org/plugins/wp-express-checkout/) which has been created to handle the PayPal API for both digital and normal products.

 This plugin provides you a shortcode to generate a customizable PayPal payment button that allows a user to pay for an item instantly in a popup using the PayPal's Express Checkout API/Gateway.

 The full checkout takes place in an overlay/popup window and the customer never leaves your site.